Trainings & Exercises

 - Click here to take ICS trainings through FEMA

-- G-191 ICS/EOC Interface Training - Coming winter/spring 2020: This course teaches field responders and EOC staff how to work together to effectively manage an incident.
+- EOC Training & Exercise - April 8, 2020 in Orland - EOC: This course teaches field responders and EOC staff how to work together to effectively manage an incident.
 This training will include a tabletop exercise to test skills filling ICS/EOC roles.

 - First Receiver Operations training - Coming spring 2020: One day training for healthcare staff to receive patients exposed to a hazardous material that require decontamination prior to treatment.
 This will be a hands on training utilizing PPE and decontamination equipment.